 This is the story of how I uncovered vital insights for the Co-operatives UK (Co-ops UK) website redesign project and supported the team to look at their business in a completely different way.

 User Interviews, User testing, Workshopping, 1-2-1 interviews, Synthesising data, Generating insights, Interactive prototyping, Client presentations

 The findings from my research gave the project confidence and the direction on how to structure and plan the website redesign project.
 All 5 websites and services now have a single clear portal that signposts users based on their high-level goals and desired outcomes – see uk.coops

 Initially, the project was just seen as a ‘website redesign’.
 However, the teams soon saw the opportunity for the organisation as an opportunity to align not just the website but the services and teams around the user goals.
-The insights I uncovered created powerful conversations and laid the ground for further internal development.
+The insights I uncovered created powerful conversations and laid the ground for organisational change.

-Initially, the Co-ops UK team had started to create a new navigational structure.
-They mapped all the existing web pages onto a spreadsheet and then applied some logical grouping.
-While that can feel like a sensible approach, it is ‘inside out thinking‘.
-There’s no feedback loop or influence from real users or understanding of what journeys they will be trying to complete.
+Initially, the Co-ops UK team had tried to solve this problem by mapping all web pages onto a spreadsheet and then apply logical, best guess grouping.
+While that can feel like a sensible approach, it is ‘inside out thinking‘ i.e. solving the problem from the organisations perspective rather than the users.